 Sure.
 We’ve been reducing word count in procedures for some time.
 It’s time to do more, however.
 As noted in an earlier post, we have to think mobile.
 Think small screens and small devices.
-Screen real estate will be at a premium.
+Screen real estate on phones is at a premium.

 Personally, I don’t think it’s necessary to include all the bold type such as that shown in The Old Way example.
 Those would make the screen too busy, anyway.
 If you stand back and look at that example, what jumps out at you?
 Right – the bold type.
 The main item for each step.
 You can scan those steps and pull out what you need.
 When you strip out all the extra wording, you’re left with what was bold in the first place.
 So why not pull all the extraneous wording?
 Look at The Old Way bold items and look at the Cut More example.
 Notice anything?
 Aren’t they the same?